anjalisilva/libraryStatistics/README.md

 `libraryStatistics` contains 7 functions.

-1.  ***shinyLibStats*** opens the Shiny application with visual analytics and comparison of upto to five years of data from the annual survey of ARL uploaded by the user.
+1.  ***shinyLibStats*** opens the Shiny application with visual analytics and comparison of upto to 5 years of data from the annual survey of ARL uploaded by the user.
 2.  ***visTotalLibraryExp*** visualize total library expenditures in United States Dollars (USD) as ratios in comparison to various statistics reported in the annual survey of ARL as bar plots.
 This